 3. Buy the best you can afford

 Saving money on a renovation doesn’t have to mean buying the cheapest item on the shelf.
-In fact, MacDonald advises clients to look for appliances and decor that will last decades instead of years.
+In fact, MacDonald advises clients to look for appliances and decor that will last for decades.
 That way, they can reap the benefits for years instead of having to make frequent repairs and replacements.

 4. DIY your home reno when you can